NV Ingenieurskantoor voor Scheepsbouw: Turkey

+Soviet Union

 The E-1 also attracted the attention of the Soviet Navy; with significant modifications the E-1 became the E-2 project.
 Construction of the first two prototypes started in December 1934 at the Baltic Shipyard in Leningrad, using German diesel engines and electric batteries.
 They were followed by the third prototype in April 1935.
 With further modifications to use less-expensive Soviet equipment, full production began in 1936 of the Soviet S-class submarines.
 In 1945 the Soviet submarine S-13 was responsible for the sinking of the German military transport Wilhelm Gustloff and the General von Steuben with heavy losses of life.

+Finland

 From 1927 to 1933 four IvS-designed submarines were built by Crichton-Vulcan Oy in Turku, Finland.
 One of these, CV 707 (later the Finnish Navy Vesikko), was the prototype of the German Type II submarine, while three larger Vetehinen-class submarines served as the prototypes for the Type VII.
 A fifth IvS design was the small submarine Saukko, built in Helsinki by the Sandvikens Skeppsdocka och Mekaniska Verkstad shipyard, and originally planned to be deployed in Lake Ladoga.

 The contracts were worded in such a way that IvS employees (many of whom were former Kaiserliche Marine and Reichsmarine personnel) were involved with crew training and selection, and were also allowed to take part in submarine service trials.
 The Germans - who were, at the time, tightly restricted from using submarines themselves - thus gained first-hand knowledge of how their prototypes worked in practice.